• How much will my property rent for?

 • My property taxes increased, can I increase the rent?

-Heck yes, you can increase the rent.
-You just can not increase it in the middle of the lease terms.
-Any rent increase must occur with 30-day notice with a tenant on a month to month basis or at the end of a fixed-term lease.
+Yes, you can increase the rent but you cannot increase it in the middle of the lease terms.
+Any rent increase must occur with 30-day notice with a resident on a month to month basis or at the end of a fixed-term lease.

-• I want to sell my property, but the tenant has six more months on their lease, can I make them move early?
+• I want to sell my property, but the resident has six more months on their lease, can I make them move early?

 The short answer is no you can not make them move early.
-The tenant and the landlord have a binding contract and it protects both parties.
-If you need to sell with an existing tenant, you may visit with the tenant and ask them if they are open to vacating the property early (this usually involves a financial inducement from the landlord).
-You may also list the property for sale and market the property as a great investment opportunity with the existing tenant already in place.
+The resident and the landlord have a binding contract and it protects both parties.
+If you need to sell with an existing resident, you may visit with the resident and ask them if they are open to vacating the property early (this usually involves a financial inducement from the landlord).
+You may also list the property for sale and market the property as a great investment opportunity with the existing resident already in place.

-• What is a reasonable time frame to hold the property off the market for a new tenant?
+• What is a reasonable time frame to hold the property off the market for a new resident?

-It is a general rule of thumb to hold a property for no more than two weeks after full lease approval until the time of tenant move-in.
+It is a general rule of thumb to hold a property for no more than two weeks after full lease approval until the time of resident move-in.

 • I want to manage the property.
-Can GDAA Property Management lease it?
+Can PURE Property Management of Texas lease it?

 Absolutely, please review our pricing page for specific details on our Lease Only Service.

-• When can a tenant legally break their lease?
+• When can a resident legally break their lease?

 • Do I have to accept pets?